The Best Christmas Towns in America You Should Visit at Least Once

 Best for: Fans of A Christmas Story

 There are tons of holiday events going on in downtown Cleveland, but we suggest you visit the modest Tremont neighborhood.
-It’s home to A Christmas Story House, the original home used to film the classic 1983 movie.
+It’s home to the A Christmas Story House, the original home used to film the classic 1983 movie.
 Restored by a superfan to match the interior sets (only the exterior of the house was used in filming), it’s now a near-replica of Ralphie’s house.
 You can even stay in the house overnight!
 Visit the museum across the street for more props, costumes and memorabilia from the movie.
 Then head downtown for holiday musical performances, the Winterfest event and a visit to Public Square, where Higbee’s department store building (in which Ralphie first spots his Red Ryder BB Gun and later has a run-in with Santa) still stands.
+For more Christmas events, head over to Playhouse Square to see a theatrical performance of A Christmas Carol and The Nutcracker.
+Plus, the Cleveland Botanical Garden’s has a new “Frost” display.

 If you don’t stay in the Christmas Story House itself, consider the Drury Plaza Hotel.
 Just a five-minute walk from Public Square, the hotel in a historic building offers comfortable accommodations with amenities like an indoor pool and a great breakfast to start your day of holiday activities.